 9 – Use Chore Charts

 Some kids just need a little reminder to do their chores, or what chores they are responsible for.
-When you are the one that keeps reminding them over and over to do their chores, they start to get somewhat pissy with you.
+When you are the one who keeps reminding them over and over to do their chores, they start to get somewhat pissy with you.

 You don’t always need to be the bearer of bad news.